Little Red Dots as Obscured Little Blue Dots: A Super-Eddington Unification Model: Extreme H EWs: blue SEDs vs. covering factor

-Interestingly, a recent median-stacked LRD spectrum from \citet{Sun2026} yields total (broad+narrow) equivalent widths ${\rm EW}(\mathrm{H}\alpha)=817.2^{+80.9}_{-82.7}\,$\AA\ and ${\rm EW}(\mathrm{H}\beta)=109.8^{+6.8}_{-6.9}\,$\AA.
+{A recent median-stacked LRD spectrum from \citet{Sun2026} yields total (broad+narrow) equivalent widths ${\rm EW}(\mathrm{H}\alpha)=817.2^{+80.9}_{-82.7}\,$\AA\ and ${\rm EW}(\mathrm{H}\beta)=109.8^{+6.8}_{-6.9}\,$\AA.
+We note that this LRD-specific value already lies well above the combined LRD+LBD population median of $570\,$\AA\ reported by \citet{Maiolino2025}, hinting at the LRD/LBD EW ordering predicted by our model even before a direct, broad-line comparison of the two subpopulations was available.
 In our inclination-only model, such large Balmer EWs are naturally attained only for highly inclined sightlines.
-Figure~\ref{fig:Ha_Hb.png} shows that matching the Sun et al.\ stack requires inclinations $i\gtrsim 65$--$70^\circ$ (depending weakly on $\log U$), with lower-inclination views underpredicting both ${\rm EW}(\mathrm{H}\alpha)$ and ${\rm EW}(\mathrm{H}\beta)$.
+Figure~\ref{fig:Ha_Hb.png} shows that matching the Sun et al.\ stack requires inclinations $i\gtrsim 70^\circ$ (depending weakly on $\log U$), with lower-inclination views underpredicting both ${\rm EW}(\mathrm{H}\alpha)$ and ${\rm EW}(\mathrm{H}\beta)$.
 This may support the interpretation that color-selected LRDs correspond to the high-inclination tail of the same underlying super-Eddington BLAGN population whose less-reddened, more face-on analogues appear as LBDs.
-We caution, however, that these stacked measurements correspond to total (broad+narrow) EWs at the PRISM resolution, where a robust decomposition into broad and narrow components is not generally possible; the broad-line EWs relevant for our BLR modeling may therefore be somewhat smaller.
+We caution, however, that these stacked measurements correspond to total (broad+narrow) EWs at the PRISM resolution, where a robust decomposition into broad and narrow components is not generally possible; the broad-line EWs relevant for our BLR modeling may therefore be somewhat smaller \citep{Geris2026}. }

 Our results contrast with \citet{Yan2025}, who argue that the observed broad H$\alpha$ strengths require near-unity covering factors and therefore invoke an enshrouded geometry with nearly $4\pi$ coverage by dense gas ($n_{\rm H}=10^8$--$10^{10}\,{\rm cm^{-3}}$).
 In our super-Eddington models, large Balmer EWs can be produced with modest $C_{\rm BLR}$ because the BLR-illuminating continuum has a higher ionizing-to-optical photon budget than standard quasar composites, and the inclination dependence is driven by anisotropic continuum dilution at fixed line emission.
 For more face-on sightlines, the observer sees the boosted funnel continuum, whereas the BLR does not intercept a proportionally larger ionizing flux, so the lines are diluted and the EWs fall to values typical of Type~1 AGNs.
 Thus, the most extreme LRD H$\alpha$ EWs require high inclinations, not unusually large covering factors.